Create Outlook addin / plugin in C#, VB.NET:

-Last of all, at least before digging a little deeper, is that Add-in Express allows you to create Outlook add-ins in all versions of Visual Studio 2017 - 2010 (C#, VB.NET, C++), plus all VS SKUs including Visual Studio Express.
+Last of all, at least before digging a little deeper, is that Add-in Express allows you to create Outlook add-ins in all versions of Visual Studio 2019 - 2010 (C#, VB.NET, C++), plus all VS SKUs including Visual Studio Community and Express.

 Creating a new Outlook COM add-in project is easy